nixer89/rippled/src/xrpl/app/rdb/RelationalDBInterface.md

 Here are main principles of Relational DB interface:

 1) All SQL hard code is in the files described below in Files section.
-No hard-coded SQL should be added to any other file in rippled, except related to tests for specific SQL implementations.
+No hard-coded SQL should be added to any other file in xrpld, except related to tests for specific SQL implementations.
 2) Pure interface class `RelationalDBInterface` can have several implementations for different relational database types.